Sea Shepherd Faroe Islands Campaign:

-Every year in the Danish Faroe Islands, an archipelago just 230 miles north-west of mainland Scotland, around 850 small cetaceans, primarily long finned pilot whales and Atlantic white-sided dolphins are massacred in drive hunts called grindadráp in Faroese.
+Every year in the Faroe Islands, an archipelago just 230 miles north-west of mainland Scotland – entire pods of small cetaceans, primarily long finned pilot whales and Atlantic white-sided dolphins are massacred in drive hunts called ‘grindadráp’ in Faroese.

-The ‘grind’ as the hunts are commonly called, can happen at any time at any one of the 26 designated killing bays around the islands, with the majority of the hunts statistically occurring between July and September.
+The grindadráp (or ‘grind’ as the hunts are commonly called) can happen at any time at any one of the 26 designated killing bays around the islands, with the majority of the hunts statistically occurring between July and September and an average of 1156 pilot whales and dolphins killed each and every year over the past 40-year period.
 The grindadráp unlike most regulated (yet still unnecessary) hunts has no season, no quota and the Faroese rarely do not authorize a hunt when a pod is spotted, unless the weather or sea conditions are too hazardous for their boats.

 The Faroese second largest town of Klaksvik was the site of the infamous grind on 19 July 2010.
 That was a grind which went horribly wrong - even by Faroese standards.
 A total of 228 pilot whales were driven onto a beach large enough only for around 100 whales, and there were too few men waiting to kill them.
 The whales were left thrashing around on the beach, on rocks and everywhere in the bay, prolonging the suffering for many whales as their family members were slowly killed over several hours around them.